 Saundra Little is a principal with Quinn Evans Architects, Detroit.
-An architect and project manager, Little has overseen the design of renovation and adaptive projects throughout Michigan.
-She is a member of the American Institute of Architects, the National Organization of Minority Architects, and New Step CDC.
+Saundra has overseen the design of renovation and adaptive projects throughout Michigan.
 She is a founding member of the Advisory Board of Design Core Detroit, an organization established to promote and celebrate Detroit’s architectural legacy.
-Her portfolio spans the research and revitalization of historic districts, from the architectural heritage of local neighborhoods, to the sustainable design of 21st-century educational, cultural, and workplace environments.
+Her work focuses on the research and revitalization of historic districts.
+She believes in and supports a focus on sustainability, community engagement, inclusive design, and embodied carbon of architecture in cities.

-Carey Stanton is Senior Director for Education and Integrated Marketing at National Wildlife Federation (NWF).
-Stanton oversees the development of national partnerships, campaigns, media and film projects, and is responsible for extensive fundraising to enhance NWF’s mission-driven work.
+Carey Stanton is Senior Director for Education and Integrated Marketing at National Wildlife Federation (NWF) where she oversees the development of national partnerships, campaigns, media and film projects.
 She has 15 years of experience designing and implementing social action and award-winning curricula and training programs for NWF and state agencies.
 She has been engaged in Detroit-based environmental justice work as a nonprofit board member for over a decade.

-Sandra Turner-Handy is a lifelong Detroiter who has found her niche in the sphere of community engagement and has fought relentlessly over the years to raise the quality of life of Detroit residents.
-Sandra is the Engagement director for the Michigan Environmental Council, where she has worked for the past 12 years.
+Sandra Turner-Handy is a lifelong Detroiter who has found her niche in the sphere of community engagement and has fought relentlessly for decades to raise the quality of life of Detroit residents.
 Sandra currently sits on a number of boards and coalitions whose goals are to mitigate the impact of environmental damage, as well as to improve Detroiters’ health and their built environment through programs and policy changes.
 She enjoys reading, landscaping, writing, mentoring youth leaders and working on beautification projects in her community.